 Researchers highlighted the following findings:

-“We found a subset of mutations seems to be in hypermobility,” says Dr. Abyzov, lead author.
+“We found that a subset of brains has elevated mutation burden, i.e., hypermutable," says Dr. Abyzov, lead author.
 “Given the association of hypermutability with age and its frequent localization in one brain region, we hypothesized that it could be related to gliogenesis in adult brains.”

 Gliogenesis refers to the formation of glial cells from their multipotent stem cells.
 Dr. Abyzov explains gliogenesis is important especially in the developmental stage to construct brain structure and impairments to gliogenesis at any stage of life are associated with many neurological disorders.